jon-09/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11th script mirrors permission of the "hello" file to the "olleh" file 12th script adds permissions to all directories
-13th script creates a directory with permissions 751
+13th script creates a directory with permissions 751 14th script changes the group ownership of the file "hello"